hrishikeshtak/Faster-Map-Query-Resolution-using-Hadoop-based-Spark-Cluster/Hadoop-Single-Node-Setup/README.md

 It will create the User **"hduser"** with the Password **"hadoop"**
+After Successfully starting Hadoop Daemons :

+>>hduser@NVSD:~$ jps
+7056 DataNode
+7393 JobHistoryServer
+7267 NodeManager
+7813 Jps
+6970 NameNode
+7146 SecondaryNameNode
+7211 ResourceManager

-After Successfully starting Hadoop Daemons , open browser and go to [http://localhost:50070/](http://localhost:50070/)
+open browser and go to [http://localhost:50070/](http://localhost:50070/)